EmilHvitfeldt/smltar/docs/05_word_embeddings.md

 ### In this chapter, you learned:

-- what a word embedding is and why we use them
+- what word embeddings are and why we use them

 - how to determine word embeddings from a text data set